keba2993/CSCI-2270-Project-miniGit/readme.txt

     - isEqual - returns whether or not two files' contents are exactly the same or not - used in commit
     - readWrite - copies the contents of a given file to a new file to be stored in the .minigit directory
     - printGit - prints the structure of the miniGit system (DLL and SLL) in a nice format - for debugging
+               - decided to use after each action to show user the miniGit "log" for easy understanding

 MAIN FUNCTIONS:
     - init - initializes the DLL with an empty commit node with commit num zero - essentially the default